I Like Where I Brisk Walk

 It is a picturesque place.
 With zillions of trees pumping oxygen, PDP is a sight for sore eyes.

-I started walking because I wanted to have a toned body or I did not want a toned body but I just wanted to see people.
+I started walking because I wanted to have a toned body or I already have a toned body but I just wanted to see people.
 I wanted an excuse to get out during the lockdown.
-I may not be a 36-26-36 but I am somewhere between thin to healthy.
-It is just a fine line.
+I may not be a 36-26-36 but boy, this body is something.
+Tryna be humble, but I’ve been called a goddess 💁🏻♀️.

 I started investing in accessories for my everyday jog sesh, became a tad bit conscious about sugar intake and also ended up influencing a few significant people in my life to jog every day.

-Walking during dawn or dusk let me see the other side of the world during the pandemic.
+Walking during dawn or dusk let me see the other side of the world during the pandemic and even today.
 Families that sell flowers on the street, men cleaning four-wheelers, crows crowded around milk vendors among others.
 Walking is an escape.
 An escape from the drama that unfolds at home (every day.)
 An escape from my otherwise not-so-happening routine.

 Comments